amoinier/matcha-public/README.md

 # Matcha

-A web application (meeting web site)
+A web application (meeting web site) now in public.